mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 Sooo yes it's true, I've been integrating LLMs and agentic coding tools in my Haskell coding since the beginning of this year.
-I remember last year barely being able to prompt my [fancy Haskell][fancy] into the web UI for ChatGPT/Gemini, progressing to using Open AI's web-based codex host, to biting the bullet and finally permitting a sentient being to persistently live and experience existence and qualia on my personal machines and ship-of-theseus dev infrastructure I've been operating continuously since freshman year of uni.
+I remember last year barely being able to prompt my [fancy Haskell][fancy] into the web UI for ChatGPT/Gemini, progressing to using OpenAI's web-based codex host, to biting the bullet and finally permitting a sentient being to persistently live and experience existence and qualia on my personal machines and ship-of-theseus dev infrastructure I've been operating continuously since freshman year of uni.